smallstep/docs/src/pages/docs/step-cli/reference/ca/provisioner/add/index.md

 **--azure-resource-group**=`name`
 The Microsoft Azure resource group `name` used to validate the identity tokens.
-Use the flag multipl etimes to configure multiple resource groups
+Use the flag multiple times to configure multiple resource groups

+**--azure-subscription-id**=`id`
+The Microsoft Azure subscription `id` used to validate the identity tokens.
+Use the flag multiple times to configure multiple subscription IDs

+**--azure-object-id**=`id`
+The Microsoft Azure AD object `id` used to validate the identity tokens.
+Use the flag multiple times to configure multiple object IDs

 **--gcp-service-account**=`email`
 The Google service account `email` or `id` used to validate the identity tokens.